Nado00osh/OST_SM_2024_Project/README.md

 After logging in, generate an all-access API token from the API Tokens section and save it securely.

 #### Abnormal Energy Detection
-6. We have implemented four abnormal energy detection models, all of which can be found in the models folder: **Gaussian Mixture Model, Isolation Forest, KMeans, and One-Class SVM.** The models consume data streams directly from Kafka, where they analyze patterns of energy consumption to identify deviations indicative of abnormal usage.
+6. We have implemented four abnormal energy detection models, all of which can be found in the Spark folder: **Gaussian Mixture Model, Isolation Forest, KMeans, and One-Class SVM.** The models consume data streams directly from Kafka, where they analyze patterns of energy consumption to identify deviations indicative of abnormal usage.
 Once the analysis is complete, the results are sent to InfluxDB for efficient storage and further analysis, enabling seamless integration with visualization tools like Grafana for real-time insights.

 #### Visualization
 7. Grafana is used for creating real-time dashboards.
 Access Grafana at: